What Are Longtail Keywords and How to Use Them

 See the difference?

-Why Long-Tail Keywords Are Key to Boosting Traffic and Conversions?
+Why Do Longtail Keywords Boost Traffic and Conversions?

-Another reason long-tail keywords are key is because of the low competition.
-When you target a more specific keyword, there will be less competition from other pages going after the same phrase.
-This gives your page a better chance to rank in the search engines, which can lead to more traffic and conversions.
+The competition factor is huge too.
+When you target a more specific keyword, fewer pages are fighting for that same phrase.
+This gives you a much better chance to rank in the search engines, which leads to more traffic and more conversions.

 What Makes Longtail Keywords So Great?